PeterRobots/fix_netgear_missing_shares/README.md

-# fix_netgear_missing_shares
-How to fix missing shares on Netgear Readynas 6.0
+# How to fix missing shares on Netgear Readynas 6.0
 This guide is for missing shares due to corruption of the share config files.

 # What you need: